 Ghatasthapana, the first day of the Dashain festival.
 On this cheerful day, Goddess Durga is symbolized by filling a Kalash vessel with holy water.
 It is customary for the devotees to soak the maize, barley, and grain seeds and scatter them in the soil in a holy pot.

 After that, people will place the Kalash in the middle of the holy pot and give it to the priest to complete the rituals.
 It is believed that following this ritual, Goddess Durga’s will gives blessings for good fortune.

 However, nowadays with the advancement of society, women are also allowed to worship it.
-Following this schedule regularly for several days, the soak and scattered seed will sprout out and thrive into yellowish six/seven inches long grass which is called jamara.
+Following this schedule regularly for several days, the soaked and the scattered seed will sprout out and thrive into yellowish six/seven inches long grass which is called Jamara.